-Any student who has been expelled from a school district pursuant to these provisions shall have the right to appeal to the Head of School.
-The expelled student shall have ten (10) days from the date of the expulsion in which to notify the Head of School of his/her appeal.
-The student shall have the right to counsel, at his or her own expense, at a hearing before the Head of School/designee.
+Any student who has been expelled from a school district pursuant to these provisions shall have the right to appeal to the Principal.
+The expelled student shall have ten (10) days from the date of the expulsion in which to notify the Principal of his/her appeal.
+The student shall have the right to counsel, at his or her own expense, at a hearing before the Principal/designee.
 The subject matter of the appeal shall not be limited solely to a factual determination of whether the student has violated any provisions of this Code of Condut.

 Pending the outcome of any appeal, the disciplinary sanction imposed shall remain in effect.